sumotoy/LiquidCrystalNewV2/README.md

  - HardwareSPI version working (v a01)
  - SoftwareSPI version working (v a01)
  - Increased speed (v a02)
- - First beta version with major changes and speed improvements (v b 0.8) <----
+ - First beta version with major changes and speed improvements (v b0.8)
+ - Fixed Software SPI (slow method) (v b0.81) <----

 Not Tested yet:-----------------------------------------------------------------------------------------------

- - LiquidCrystal_SSPI
  - LiquidCrystal_SHR still not working (next release will...)

 <b>Speed Test and comparison with other libraries:</b>---------------------------------------------------------------